algolia/talksearch/src/how-it-works.md

 ---
 layout: two-columns
+title: How does this work?
 ---

-# How does this work?

 The TalkSearch project is made of two main parts: a crawler and a front-end library called TalkSearch.js